sharife/mantrabio/site/content/_index.md

 subtitle: 'We harness exosomes to deliver safe, highly targeted medicines.'
 image: /img/cover-bg-alt.jpg
 overview:
-  heading: Targeted Exosomes - a new paradigm for drug delivery
+  heading: Targeted exosomes - a new paradigm for drug delivery
   image: /img/illustration-exosome-2.png
   text: >
     Exosomes are powerful nano-messengers that comprise nature’s cellular communication network.
-After decades of scientific discovery, exosomes are being harnessed to form a transformative class of biologics, exosome therapeutics, enabling unprecedented targeted delivery of therapeutic payloads.
+After decades of scientific discovery, exosomes are being harnessed to form a new class of biologics, exosome therapeutics, enabling unprecedented targeted delivery of therapeutic agents.
 Importantly, exosome therapeutics have been shown to be safe in many human trials.
 intro:
-  heading: Exosome therapeutics powered by REVEAL
+  heading: Exosome therapeutics powered by REVEAL™
   text: >-
-    Mantra Bio is the creator of REVEAL, an exosome engineering platform combining computational biology and lab automation to generate targeted exosome vehicles (TEVs) for a broad set of therapeutic areas.
+    Mantra Bio is the creator of REVEAL™, an exosome engineering platform combining computational biology and lab automation to generate targeted exosome vehicles (TEVs) for a broad set of therapeutic areas.
 items:
   - heading: Target discovery enabled by computational biology
     image: /img/icon-discovery.png
     text: >-
-      Novel targets are identified through data science and machine-learning using Mantra Bio's proprietary database of human exosome-to-cell-to-tissue OMICs data.
+      We identify novel targets using data science and machine-learning with our proprietary database of human exosome-to-cell-to-tissue OMICs data.
   - heading: 'Bioengineered, drug-loaded TEVs'
     image: /img/icon-tev.png
     text: >-
-      Best-in-class exosome engineering methods display targeting proteins on the exosome surface to achieve tissue specificity and load TEVs with therapeutic payloads such as proteins, nucleic acids, and small molecules for potent delivery.
+      We use advanced exosome engineering methods to display targeting proteins on the exosome surface for tissue specificity and to load TEVs with therapeutic agents such as proteins, nucleic acids, and small molecules.
   - heading: Automated screening in living systems
     image: /img/icon-testing.png
     text: >-
-      TEV candidates are rapidly screened through cell-based assays and in vivo animal models to measure selectivity and efficacy.
+      We rapidly screen TEV candidates through cell-based assays and *in vivo* animal models to measure selectivity and efficacy.
 outro:
   link: /science